 The Corporation’s contribution to the capital includes: supporting children’s education in several London boroughs; housing people in different parts of London; working to provide job opportunities to people from all backgrounds; contributing to London’s cultural strengths; managing world-class open spaces to be enjoyed by all; supporting hundreds of charities; running historic markets with a longstanding contribution to the wider economy; and taking responsibility for port health on the River Thames.

-The City Corporation also has its own Central Grants Programme, which has set themes and deadlines for applications, and encompasses a number of smaller charities for which the City Corporation is trustee to deliver maximum impact from those charitable funds, details of which can be found here.
+The City Corporation also has its own Central Grants Programme, which has set themes and deadlines for applications, and encompasses a number of smaller charities for which the City Corporation is trustee to deliver maximum impact from those charitable funds.

 In the current climate of public sector funding retrenchment, the City Corporation (itself and as trustee of Bridge House Estates) has developed a philanthropy strategy to maximise and deepen impact in this space and explore ways to amplify philanthropy more widely – in London, the UK and globally.